District Attorney Dashboard

 Key Dashboard Takeaways

 A clear area for improvement for the criminal justice system is the length of time that it takes to complete a criminal case in our County.
 Since the pandemic, that length of time has increased for both felonies and misdemeanors.
-While we saw a slight improvement at the end of 2023, these numbers are too high, and we are and have been advocating for more resources, more trial courtrooms, and better procedures in court to address them.Explore Time to Disposition →People Behind the Data
+While we saw improvement in 2024, these numbers are too high, and we are and have been advocating for more resources, more trial courtrooms, and better procedures in court to address them.Explore Time to Disposition →People Behind the Data

 All of this data is interesting, but truly it is the people behind the data that are the most important.
 The numbers on violent crime represent people who have been victimized.
 The numbers on diversity in our office represent people from all backgrounds who are working as a team for you and your family.